Michigan Tech Athletes Advance University's Strategic Plan

-From their athletic achievements to their academic excellence, Michigan Technological University’s student athletes embody the University’s vision and promote its strategic plan, Athletics Director Suzanne Sanregret told the Michigan Tech Board of Control at its regular meeting today.
+From their athletic achievements to their academic excellence, Michigan Technological University’s student athletes embody the University’s vision and promote its strategic plan, Athletics Director Suzanne Sanregret told the Michigan Tech Board of Trustees at its regular meeting today.

 “We are here to celebrate the success we’ve had in the classroom and on the field, courts and ice,” Sanregret told Board members in a report on Michigan Tech athletics.
 She cited four conference championships, plus the Great Lakes Invitational hockey championship.
 Sanregret also pointed out that student athletes’ grade point averages are above those of the general student population, and six athletes were named All-American and Academic All-American.